Henri Alleg: La Question and censorship

 It was in the Lodi camp that Alleg wrote and smuggled out an account of his ordeal.
 His wife, Gilberte, who at the time had been deported from Algeria, would receive the pages, type them, and distribute them to the French literary and journalistic connections that Alleg had made during his tenure at the Algier républicain.
-His declarations of maltreatment were printed in L’Humanité in late July; however, the public remained in the dark about the situation as the French police promptly seized the whole of the issue in which Alleg's claims were to be made public.
+His declarations of maltreatment were printed in L'Humanité in late July; however, the public remained in the dark about the situation as the French police promptly seized the whole of the issue in which Alleg's claims were to be made public.

 Gilberte worked tirelessly to present the memoir to various publishing houses all while campaigning to raise awareness around the reality of what was transpiring in Algeria.
 At one public meeting in Paris, Gilbert pleaded the metropolitan French population to act.
-“If the ‘sequestration’ of my husband, the ‘escape’ of Maurice Audin, [and] the ‘trial’ of Djamila Bouhired had an exceptional impact, these are not exceptional cases.
-This is the daily reality in our country…we expect you to help us to stop all executions…we ask you for an immense effort, an effort commensurate with your responsibility.”
+"If the 'sequestration' of my husband, the 'escape' of Maurice Audin, [and] the 'trial' of Djamila Bouhired had an exceptional impact, these are not exceptional cases.
+This is the daily reality in our country...we expect you to help us to stop all executions...we ask you for an immense effort, an effort commensurate with your responsibility."

 While most publishers expressed interest in what Alleg had to say, they were hesitant, given the political climate, to publish it themselves and jeopardize their business.
-Gilberte persisted until she succeeded in getting her husband’s work published by Editions de Minuit as La Question, a play on words referring to both the question of the legitimacy of torture and the fact that "la question" was the technical term for torture in the pre-Revolutionary French judicial system.
-Upon the initial publication on February 12, 1958, La Question met with no attempts at censorship and did not evoke an initial denial from the French government.
+Gilberte persisted until she succeeded in getting her husband's work published by Editions de Minuit as La Question, a play on words referring to both the question of the legitimacy of torture and the fact that "la question" was the technical term for torture in the pre-Revolutionary French judicial system.
+Upon the initial publication, on 12 February 1958, La Question met with no attempts at censorship and did not evoke an initial denial from the French government.
 However the Ministry of the Interior did censor French newspapers that attempted to comment on or publish excerpts of the memoir.